 Step 3: Develop Strategies and Tactics – these are targeted and specific to positively impact the prioritized risk.

 Step 4: Prepare the Plan

 Step 5: Implement the Plan

 Step 6: Monitor, evaluate and modify the plan – using data such as changes in calls, changes in outcomes, changes in perceptions and changes in behaviors.

 Responsiveness and Adaptability are KEY to Community Risk Reduction

-- Home Fire Safety Visits – ongoing, free visits to install smoke alarms (as needed) and share important home fire safety information, as requested by residents.
-Also conducting two “Blitz” events each year with the American Red Cross, targeting specific neighborhoods based on data and identified community risk.
+- Smoke Alarm Installations – ongoing, free visits to install smoke alarms (as needed).
+Also conducting two “Blitz” events each year, targeting specific neighborhoods based on data and identified community risk.

 - “Clutter Bags” – taking an idea by young firefighter Max Clutter, all SVFD fire engines now have a smoke alarm installation kit (Clutter Bag) on board.
 This makes it easy for crews to check for and install working smoke alarms in homes after responding to an emergency medical call.

 - Community Risk Assessment – analyzing Department call data for the past ten years (2007-2016) and performing deep data “dive” to identify causality trends.